 To build on momentum towards our goal of increasing economic opportunities, Canada is:

-Strengthening trade and investment especially with Brazil and our Free Trade Agreement partners (Mexico, Colombia, Chile, Peru, Costa Rica and Panama);
+- Strengthening trade and investment especially with Brazil and our Free Trade Agreement partners (Chile, Colombia, Costa Rica, Mexico, Panama and Peru);

 Our increased focus has yielded strong results.
 We have:

-Promoted development in the region through the Canadian International Development Agency (CIDA).
-For example, in Honduras, CIDA has been working to strengthen the capacity of municipalities to provide safe drinking water and effective sanitation services;
+- Provided development assistance to strengthen the capacity of municipalities to provide safe drinking water and effective sanitation services;

 You may also be interested in...